Dr-Dinero/Final/README.md

 Housing Prices Predictions

-My Partner Mathew Potakey and I had decided to do our final project on "Housing Prices Predictions using Machine Learning and housing dimension criteria.
-Such as dimensions of square feet of each floor, year the house was built, Lot size in square feet, and other architectural variables
+My Partner Mathew Potakey and I had decided to create a FULL STACK DEVELOPMENT PROJECT ON "Housing Prices Predictions using Machine Learning and housing dimension criteria.
+Just some examples of those dimensions are square feet of each floor, year the house was built, Lot size in square feet, and other architectural variables.
+Using This information calculated future housing prices.

+Programming Languages: Python, HTML
+Databases: Postgresql